 Although we never hope for it, there will come a time when either you or a loved one will need to visit a hospital.
 For some, this is like visiting a foreign country with a language you are unfamiliar with.
 There are many feelings associated with this visit including fear, anxiety, concern and uncertainty, to name a few.
 Hospitals work tirelessly to keep patients informed and safe during their stay.
-In order to achieve this, they need your help.
+But in order to achieve this, they need your help.

 Here are some tips to be a safe patient: